getify/foi-lang/formalization-work/Foi-Specification.md

 ### §9.3 The Graph Layer

-Every **top-level** `deft` type declaration in every module of the compilation unit set (§8.1) is collected implicitly into the **graph layer**.
-Collection covers all three right-hand shapes (§9.2): fresh declarations, local aliases, and graph reaches alike.
-A `deft` at any inner scope never escapes its file.
+Every **top-level** type declaration in every module of the compilation unit set (§8.1) is collected implicitly into the **graph layer**.
+Collection covers both declaration surfaces: `deft` in all three of its right-hand shapes (§9.2) -- fresh declarations, local aliases, and graph reaches alike -- and `defn Name@(..)` (§3.1.1.1).
+A declaration at any inner scope never escapes its file.

 Graph entries are keyed by the declaring module's **canonical path** (§8.4.1).
 Two modules declaring `Foo` produce two distinct entries distinguished by origin.

-Graph construction collects every `deft` and resolves every `from` clause by syntactic walk, with no evaluation.
+Graph construction collects every declaration and resolves every `from` clause by syntactic walk, with no evaluation.
 Collection is total and requires no ordering, so import cycles are benign for types.

+A `defn Name@(..)` entry carries the namespace value alongside the type name.
+A namespace value is compile-time-determined (§3.8.4), so collecting it reads no value and evaluates nothing.

 Collection makes a name **reachable** by a `from` clause (§9.4).
 It does not place the name in any scope; a graph entry is reachable and